Surf-N-Code/padel-booking/notes.md

 ## Register

-### Register via Frontend
+### Register via Frontend without Telegram id

+- add a toggle in profile to add telegram notifications
-- how to get the telegram user id?
+- if toggle is switched on, show link to telegram chat
+- ideally send /start automatically
+- normal start flow wills start from here

 ### Telegram Registration flow